Green-water navy

-A green-water navy is a maritime force that is capable of operating in its nation's littoral zones and has limited competency to operate in the surrounding marginal seas.
-It is a relatively new term, and has been created to better distinguish, and add nuance, between two long-standing descriptors: blue-water navy (open oceans) and brown-water navy (inland and shallow littoral waters).
+A green-water navy is a maritime force that is capable of operating in its state's littoral zones and has limited competency to operate in the surrounding marginal seas.
+It is a relatively new term, and has been created to better distinguish, and add nuance, between two long-standing descriptors: blue-water navy (deep waters of open oceans) and brown-water navy (inland waters, littoral and shallow seas).

 As a non-doctrinal term with no concrete legal or political definition, it can be used in several different ways.
 It originated with the United States Navy, who use it to refer to the portion of their fleet that specializes in offensive operations in coastal waters.
 Nowadays such ships rely on stealth or speed to avoid destruction by shore batteries or land-based aircraft.

 The US Navy has also used the term to refer to the first phase of the expansion of the Chinese Navy into a full blue-water navy.
 Subsequently, other authors have applied it to other national navies that can project power locally but cannot sustain operations at range without the help of other countries.
 Such navies typically have amphibious ships and sometimes small aircraft carriers, which can be escorted by destroyers and frigates with some logistical support from tankers and other auxiliaries.